What can teachers do?

 A number of drug prevention programs that have been developed for implementation within schools within the context of the Australian curriculum.
 Developed in consultation and collaboration with teachers, these programs are reduce alcohol/drug use and related harms through skill development and increased awareness.
 Browse School-based Drug Prevention Programs that have been evaluated and shown to have positive outcomes in Australia.

-This factsheet was developed following expert review by researchers at the NHMRC Centre of Research Excellence in Mental Health and Substance Use, National Drug & Alcohol Research Centre, UNSW and the National Drug Research Institute, Curtin University.
+This factsheet was developed following expert review by researchers at the Matilda Centre for Research in Mental Health and Substance Use, the National Drug & Alcohol Research Centre, UNSW and the National Drug Research Institute, Curtin University.
 See Teacher booklet for more information.